 *For non-students University Police/Campus Security may consult with other local or state police agencies.
 University Libraries’ administration may also elect to suspend library privileges for non-PSU users.

 - University Police/Campus Security are available 24/7 to respond to calls on campus, and staff should not hesitate to call if they or other library users feel threatened, if they suspect that someone has committed acts of theft or vandalism, or if they have been instructed to do so by their supervisors or unit heads.
-University Police/Campus Security officers will arrive, investigate and carefully assess each situation, and work with Libraries’ staff and the Office of Judicial Affairs (PSU students) or outside agencies (local and state police, if necessary, for non-PSU users) to effect resolutions.
+University Police/Campus Security officers will arrive, investigate and carefully assess each situation, and work with Libraries’ staff and the Office of Student Conduct (PSU students) or outside agencies (local and state police, if necessary, for non-PSU users) to effect resolutions.
 [Note: For those campuses not employing full-time security personnel, staff should work directly with the local police department.]

 Disruptive Behavior Caused by Emotional and Psychological Issues: